Health & Safety Protocols

 Physical Distancing Protocols

-Physical distancing will be required in all HISD schools and buildings, with all students and staff required to remain six feet apart.
+Physical distancing will be required in all HISD schools and buildings, with all students and staff required to remain six feet apart whenever possible.
 This applies to all areas, including classrooms, offices, restrooms, hallways, cafeterias, copy rooms, breakrooms, gyms, libraries, meetings, dismissal lines, buses, lockers, recess, and athletics.

-- Classrooms and office spaces will be reconfigured to ensure six feet of space between desks.
+- Classrooms and office spaces will be reconfigured to ensure six feet of space between desks whenever possible.

 - Physical distancing signage and floor markers will be installed throughout buildings as a reminder.